 As described in more detail above under "The Bank Recovery and Resolution Directive is intended to enable a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
-The taking of any action under this Directive could materially affect the value of the Notes" and "Loss absorption at the point of non-viability of the Issuer", pursuant to the BRRD as implemented in Sweden, the Swedish resolution authorities have the power, in certain circumstances, to write down securities such as the Notes or convert them to common equity tier 1 instruments (in whole or in part) either in a resolution pursuant the general bail-in tool or under the non-viability capital write-down tool (which may be used without putting the Issuer or the Group into resolution).
+The taking of any action under this Directive could materially affect the value of the Notes" and "Loss absorption at the point of non-viability of the Issuer", pursuant to the BRRD as implemented in Sweden, the Swedish resolution authorities have the power, in certain circumstances, to write down securities such as the Notes or convert them to common equity tier 1 instruments (in whole or in part) either in a resolution pursuant the Issuer or the Group into resolution).